 The Governmental Fund Financial Statements focus only on the Fund's balances of spendable resources available at the end of the fiscal year and are presented on a modified accrual basis.
-Only current assets and liabilities are presented in the Balance Sheet.
+Only current assets, current liabilities, and deferred inflows of resources for unavailable property taxes are presented in the Balance Sheet.
 The Statement of Revenues, Expenditures, and Changes in Fund Balance focus only on the Fund's near-term inflows and outflows of spendable resources for the fiscal year.
 Revenues are considered available when they are collectible within the current fiscal year or soon enough thereafter to pay liabilities of the current fiscal year.
 For this purpose, the Fund considers revenues to be available if they are collected within 60 days after the end of the fiscal year.